Restore deleted Dataverse rows with the Recycle Bin(preview)

 View and restore deleted rows

 During the preview period of this feature only users that have the system administrator roles have the ability to view and restore deleted rows.
 To view a list of the deleted rows you will need to sign into the Power Platform Admin Center.
 From there you’ll need to navigate to ‘environments’ and open the environment for which you want to view deleted rows.
-Expand the ‘Data Management’ section on the right side of the screen, then click the ‘View deleted records’ link below it.
+Click on the ‘Settings’ button on the top and expand the ‘Data Management’ section on the right side of the screen, then click the ‘View deleted records’ link below it.
 This will take you to a view that shows all the records that have been deleted (within the time frame you configured earlier).
 There is only one view available, and the view can’t be changed, nor can you add any additional views.
 Deleted records from all tables will be visible from this view, as the deleted records are linked to the ‘Deleted Record Reference’ table.
 There are six columns in the view.
 The first column is called ‘Display Name’, and it shows the table the record was deleted from, followed by a dash and the name of the deleted row.
 The next column is called ‘RegardingObjectID’ which I am not sure what this is referring to, as this field stayed blank after I deleted several rows.
 The ‘Deleted Object’ column shows the name of the row that was deleted.
 The data in this column shows as a clickable link, however, when you try to click the link to the deleted record, it shows the record is unavailable.
 The ‘Deleted by’ row shows the (user or system) account that deleted the row.
 NOTE: When rows are deleted as a result of cascading rules (cascade-delete), you’ll see the ‘SYSTEM’ account populated here.

 The ‘Deleted by(Delegate)’ column shows the (user) account that initiated the deletion.
 NOTE: Using the same example as above, if related rows were deleted as a result of cascading rules, this will show the user who deleted the parent record that started the cascading rule deletion.
 It is important to understand that when related rows are deleted through cascade behavior, these rows will not show up in the deleted record views.
 For example, if an account row was deleted that had associated rows, like contacts, opportunities, etc. If these rows have cascading rules configured for them to be deleted when the parent (account) is deleted, then these related rows will not show up in the deleted items view.